BrunoCaseiro/brunocaseiro.github.io/_posts/2023-12-22-My-first-race-condition.md

 This was the idea I had in mind.
 I do not know exactly how the code is written, but that last step made me itch.
 Calling ``wait_set()`` with a value equal to ``ACTIVE``?
 Maybe there are some pre-conditions in case weird things like these happen?

 I was using Burp Suite's repeater tab to send these requests.
-Simply put both tabs in a folder and select **Send group in parallel (single-packet attack)**.
+Simply put both tabs in a folder and selecting **Send group in parallel (single-packet attack)**.
 The example below is sending the 3 requests in the _limit-overrun_ folder using this technique.

 <p align="center"><img src="https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/bad40add-60f1-4d16-8059-4b3674a9a36f"></p>